p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 The `spy.properties` configuration file can be located in various places.
 The following locations are searched to locate the file.

+1. The file name configured in the system property "spy.properties"
 1. The current working directory
 1. The directory name configured in the system property "p6.home"
 1. The classpath

+## Properties exposal via JMX

+Please note that all the properties are exposed via JMX.
+So you can use your tool of choice (e.g.,JConsole) to view/change them.
+Moreover reload operation is exposed as well.
+To provide on-demand reload option.

 ## <a name="settings">Common Property File Settings</a>